-- Stilbenes are found in red wine and peanuts.
+- Stilbenes are found in red wine, grapes, and peanuts.
 The most well-known compound of this group is resveratrol.
-Resveratrol keeps the skin young and elastic!

 - Phenolic acids are found in coffee, tea, cinnamon, blueberries, kiwis, plums, apples, and cherries.

 - Lignans are found in seeds.
-Flaxseed is especially rich in lignans.
-Legumes, whole-cereals, whole-grains, fruits, algae, and certain vegetables are all good sources as well.
+Flaxseed is particularly rich in lignans.
+Legumes, whole-cereals, whole-grains, fruits, algae, and certain vegetables are good dietary sources as well.

 Food usually contains complex polyphenols, mainly found in the outer layers of the plants.
-Avoid throwing away the peel of fruits and vegetables.
-Prefer organic foods, as pesticides tend to accumulate in the peel.
+Thus, avoid peeling fruits and vegetables.
+Prefer organic foods, as herbicides and pesticides tend to accumulate in the skin.

 Health benefits of Polyphenols

-Furthermore, polyphenols are so important for the human body.
-They can prevent several major chronic diseases associated with oxidative stress, having many powerful biological properties such as (1,2,8,9):
+Polyphenols are so important for the human body as well.
+They can prevent several major chronic diseases associated with oxidative stress.
+Actually, polyphenols have many powerful biological properties such as (1,2,8,9):

 - antibacterial and